 Indications in practice show that the Authority is increasingly inclined to adopt an extremely high standard regarding what constitutes 'necessary documents and information for a successful leniency application' and the 'minimum set of documents that a company is required to submit'.
 In 3M (27 September 2012; 12-46/1409-461), the investigation team recommended that the Board revoke the applicant's full immunity on the grounds that the applicant did not provide all of the documents that could be discovered during a dawn raid.
 Unfortunately, the reasoned decision did not go into the details of the matter, since the case was closed without a finding of violation.
-This approach arguably sets an almost impossible standard for 'cooperation' in the context of the leniency program that very few companies will be able to meet.
+This approach arguably sets an almost impossible standard for 'cooperation' in the context of the leniency programme that very few companies will be able to meet.
 The trend towards adopting an extremely broadening interpretation of the concepts of 'coercion' and 'the Authority's already being in possession of documents that prove a violation at the time of the leniency application' are all alarming signs of this new trend.
-It remains to be seen whether the Board will set a dangerous precedent for Turkey's nascent leniency programme by continuing to send a negative message to the business community that there is no benefit (only harm) in using the leniency programme.
+It remains to be seen whether the Board will set a dangerous ministry tackling trade deficit.
+The Competition Board found that seven paper recycling companies violated competition laws by harmonising their commercial behaviours and colluding against waste paper producers that aim to export waste paper.
+However, the Board did not levy turnover-based monetary fines against the defendants and granted three-year exemptions under objective criteria.